heheshang/AuroraPlan/Rust for Rustaceans.md

 to run after t3.
 Since t3 runs only after t1, that implies that t2 runs after t1.
 However, t4 won’t run until after t2 has run, so t1 must have run and set X to true by the time t4 runs, and so t4 will increment Z.
-Our inability to get Z to be 0 stems mostly from our human inclination for linear explanations; this happened, then this happened, then this 184 Chapter 10 happened.
+- Our inability to get Z to be 0 stems mostly from our human inclination for linear explanations; this happened, then this happened, then this happened.
 Computers aren’t limited in the same way and have no need to box all events into a single global order.
 There’s nothing in the rules for Release and Acquire that says that t3 must observe the same execution order